 The Char 2C is the only super-heavy tank ever to attain operational status — a super-heavy tank is not simply a very heavy tank but one that is much heavier than regular tanks of its period.
 The next operational tank to weigh about the same would be the Tiger II heavy tank.
-As you can see from the photos of our model on this page the Char 2C dwarfed infantry and regular French armour alike.
+As you can see from the photos of our model on this page the Char 2C dwarfed regular French armour.

 Each track of the Char 2c was powered by its own 200 or 250 hp engine to a top speed of 15 kmh.
 Its suspension contains 39 interleaving road wheels on each side, making for a total of 90 wheels on the tank.

 Seven fuel tanks, containing 1,260 litres, gave it a range of 150 kilometres.